Prayer and Spirituality

 The Spirituality Convener is available to suggest material that might be appropriate for groups and individuals to use, including:

 Bishop Anne writes a weekly Blog Post using images as a basis for reflection.
 Posts are shared widely on the website and on the Diocesan Social Media feeds..
 You can view these posts, and subscribe to receive notice of new posts by email here.

 Daily Prayer and Compline:

 The Diocese uses the Daily Prayer Offices of Morning Prayer, Evening Prayer and Compline (Night Prayer) that are published each day by the Scottish Episcopal Church.
-The links to each office are shared on the Diocesan Prayer Circle Facebook Page.

 On Tuesdays at 9:00pm, individuals and groups from across the Diocese come together, wherever they are, to say Compline.
 Those participating are encouraged to pray at this time for the Diocese, specific church needs, local people (christian names only), world-wide needs, events planned, linked groups as is appropriate to do so.